fluencelabs/cli/README.md

 FLAGS
-  -k, --privKey=<value>    Private key with which transactions will be signed through cli --network=<network>      [default: local] $The network in which the transactions used by the command will be carried
+  -k, --privKey=<value>    Private key with which transactions will be signed through cli --network=<network>      [default: testnet] $The network in which the transactions used by the command will be carried
                            out (local, testnet)
   --no-input               Don't interactively ask for any input from the user --pricePerEpoch=<value>  (required) The price that you will pay to resource owners per epoch